rockysx27/AirlineTycoon/README.md

 * Fixed formula for credit limit
 * Stock trading: Show correct new account balance in form (including fee)
 * Fix saving/reloading of plane equipment configuration
-* Fix bug in gate planning ('no gate' warning depite plenty of free gates available)
+* Fix bug in gate planning ('no gate' warning despite plenty of free gates available)
 * Fix distant rendering of sticky notes in the boss office
 * Use correct security measure to protect against route stealing
 * Fix calculation of passenger happiness